Nakok/AeroLinkSim/README.md

 - [ ] Implement advanced PPO training workflows.
 - [ ] Enhance visualization of performance metrics.

-## FAQs
-**Q: Can this project be run on Windows?**
-A: The current setup is tested on Ubuntu.
-Windows compatibility may require additional configuration.

-**Q: How do I modify the PPO agent's parameters?**
-A: Adjust the parameters in the `ppo_config.yaml` file located in the `configs` directory.

-**Q: Where are the logs stored?**
-A: Logs are stored in the `logs/` directory and can be visualized using TensorBoard.

 ## 🤝 Contributing
 We welcome contributions to improve and extend this project.
 Here are some ways you can contribute: